angelsenra/angelsenra.github.io/_posts/2020-11-29-moving-to-jekyll.md

 ## Conclusion

 If you are intrigued by this idea I recommend that you immediately clone [the minima repository](https://github.com/jekyll/minima) and write a couple of `.md` files in the `_posts` folder.
-It's very easy to try and you will quickly see wether you want to go further or not.
+It's very easy to try and you will quickly see whether you want to go further or not.

 If you have any question or feedback leave a comment below or contact me privately (more info in the footer)